craig8196/hitime/README.md

 While doing some primitive bench-marking I got an increase in performance of 40% between the `perform.c` benchmark and the cache-friendly `cache.c` benchmark.
 Your mileage will vary, but just a ballpark figure for you.

-Linking against a static build of this library will further increase performance.

 ## Time Complexity